Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 ## Mining - Presets example

 This section of the profile provides quick ship configuration presets for different mining situations.
-Instead of manually toggling modules every time, you can use voice commands or keys/hoystick to switch between optimized loadouts.
+Instead of manually toggling modules every time, you can use voice commands or keys/joystick to switch between optimized loadouts.

 ### Ship Presets (example)

 **Hazardous Mining**
 *Set mining configuration for 3 x haz*
-- Setting firegroup for mining laser's to charlie  (setting FG )
+- Setting firegroup for mining laser's to charlie  (setting firegroups )
-- Setting firegroup for discovery scanner to alpha (setting FG )
+- Setting firegroup for discovery scanner to alpha (setting firegroups )
-- Setting firegroup for pulse wave analyser to bravo (setting FG )
+- Setting firegroup for pulse wave analyser to bravo (setting firegroups )
-- Setting firegroup for Sub-surface Displacement Missile to foxtrot (setting FG )
+- Setting firegroup for Sub-surface Displacement Missile to foxtrot (setting firegroups )
-- Setting firegroup for weapons to echo (setting FG )
+- Setting firegroup for weapons to echo (setting firegroups )
 - Setting timer for laser mining to 38 seconds (Duration for firing laser's)
 - Setting timer for laser mining extra to 9 seconds (Duration for firing laser's second time (after charging power to weapons) if toggle for laser mining extra is set to 1 )